yarhrn / loco 0.2.10

 The core of loco is compact and built using tagless final on top of cats-effect type classes.

-Right now loco supports PostgreSQL as event storage, but it can be replaced by any other backends by implementing the corresponding trait.
+Right now loco supports PostgreSQL as event storage via two implementations: Doobie (loco-doobie) and Skunk (loco-skunk, experimental).
+It can be replaced by any other backend by implementing the corresponding trait.

 Install